2025 Myrtle Beach Area

 - Total cost: $72 million — an increase from past projects due to rising equipment costs and greater sand needs.

 The sand is dredged from the offshore borrow areas into a hopper dredge.
-The hopper dredge motors from the borrow area closer to the project site and hooks up to a submerged pipeline.
+The hopper dredge motors sand from the borrow area closer to the project site and hooks up to a submerged pipeline.
 The submerged pipeline runs from just off the beach up onto the beach and connects to shore pipeline, which runs laterally along the dry beach.
 The sand is discharged as a water/sand slurry mixture through the pipeline, and bulldozers reshape the sand to meet the designed construction template.

 The nourishment sand will be excavated by a hydraulic dredge and picks up small amounts of shell and mud with the sand.
 For that reason, newly placed sand at first often appears quite dark.
 Within a few days, however, the sun oxidizes the non-sandy material, and the beach eventually turns as light as it was before the project.